 After building your rub, apply it to the entire roast.
 You will have about half left, which has many uses.
 I also double smoke pork butts.
 I cut the roast into thick slices, and apply MOST of the rest of the rub.
 I do not worry about over salting because we already measured.

 I use a pellet smoker, but any smoker will work.
 Try to achieve the lowest temperature practical in these devices at

 180F/82Cx 4 hours.

 Add the hot cream to the biscuit crumbs and mix.
-Return the sauce to the microwave container and process for 2 minutes and stir with a spoon–do not whip.
+Return the sauce to the microwave container, process for 2 minutes and stir with a spoon–do not whip.
 Process another 1 minute.
 Return to the mixer and paddle slowly until smooth.
 Too much friction will break the sauce.
-Adjust thickness if necessary by adding a LITTLE bit of cream.
+Adjust thickness if necessary by adding a few drops of cream.
 Too thick is okay.
 Too thin is not okay.
 Let it cool for a few minutes and adjust seasonings.

 Make the Potatoes Gratin

-Cut the Mille-Feuille potatoes into serving size shapes, and distribute the biscuit béchamel over them in an oven proof dish.
+Cut the Mille-Feuille potatoes into serving size shapes.
+Distribute the biscuit béchamel over them in an oven proof dish.
 Sprinkle with bread crumbs, dot with butter or spray lightly with Pam.

 Bake until brown on top, keep warm.

 I cut the carrots julienne on a mandolin, but they can just as well be cut into thin slices.
 Toss with the dressing.
-This brings a lot of cachet to the overall flavor profile, don’t omit it!
+This brings a lot of cachet to the overall flavor profile.
+Do not omit it!